|HOME||CD CATALOGS||BOOKS||INSTRUCTION MATERIALS||ARTICLES||V & P WILLIAMS||ORDERING||CONTACT US|

 Our releases encompass many of the fiddle and oldtime music styles found in the U.S. and Canada.
 The categorization of fiddle music by regional styles is not an exact process, especially with the sharing among fiddlers of tunes and styles from all regions which has been made possible by recordings and travel.
 This can be particularly difficult in the Pacific Northwest where, since the days of the Oregon Trail, musicians from many different musical backgrounds had to learn each other's material to have enough musician to form a band.
 So, the categories in this listing are pretty broad and are intended primarily to allow rapid access to those recordings in a genre of particular interest to you.
 There also will be some overlapping of entries as Northwest fiddlers often play in more than one style.
 Recordings especially suitable for dancing also are listed in the "Dance Recordings" section.
 Click on the style name to bring up the listing of recordings.

-Historical Pioneer Fiddling Releases - Oregon Trail; Lewis & Clark Era; Pioneer Dance Tunes of the Far West; Fiddling Down the Oregon Trail; Tunes From the Peter Beemer Manuscript
+Historical Pioneer Fiddling Releases - Oregon Trail; Lewis & Clark Era; Pioneer Dance Tunes of the Far West; Fiddling Down the Oregon Trail; Tunes From the Peter Beemer Manuscript; Tunes from the Aurora Violin Manuscripts

 Canadian and New England - Our catalog includes several fiddlers from Canada and Canadian style players in the U.S..
 There always has been a substantial sharing of tunes and stylistic elements between Canadian and U.S. fiddlers.
 Western Canadian and western U.S. oldtime dance fiddlers share a fairly similar repertoire, and some Northwest fiddlers play in a style clearly identifiable as "Canadian."
 New England fiddlers often have more in common with Canadian styles than with other regions of the U.S. Artists in this category include: Gerry Robichaud, Louis Boudreault, Grant Lamb, Myllie Barron, and Joe Pancerzewski.

 Southeastern U.S. and Missouri - The fiddle styles of Southeast U.S. are perhaps the best known popularly as they have had much more popular exposure than other traditional U. S. fiddle styles.
 Many younger generation old time musicians emulate this style.
 We are including "Missouri" style fiddling in this category as it has much in common with Southeast fiddling.
-Artists in this category include: Gid Tanner & His Skillet Lickers, Jim Herd, Howard Marshall, Pete McMahan, John White, John Williams, Lee Stripling, Leroy Canaday, Billy Lee, Kerry & Sheila Blech, Allen Hart, and Howie & Lori Meltzer.
+Artists in this category include: Gid Tanner & His Skillet Lickers, Howard Marshall, Pete McMahan, John White, John Williams, Lee Stripling, Leroy Canaday, Billy Lee, and Allen Hart.

-Scandinavian-American - Many fiddlers and dance musicians in the Pacific Northwest came to the region from Scandinavia.
-A lot of them (or their ancestors) came to North Dakota from Scandinavia as a result of the railroad's advertising of good farm land there.
+International Music - Many fiddlers and dance musicians in the Pacific Northwest came to the region from elsewhere.
+Scandinavia.
+Many Scandinavians (or their ancestors) came to North Dakota from Scandinavia as a result of the railroad's advertising of good farm land there.
 When the "good" farm land proved unable to sustain life, many of these families moved to the Pacific Northwest.
 Others, including one of the earliest Seattle fiddlers we know of, came directly from Scandinavia by boat, often to work in the fishing and timber industries.
 There are many Scandinavian dances and dance musicians in our region.
-Artists in this category include: The Pioneer Trio, Jeff Anderson, Jane Johnson, and Nordic Exposure.
+Artists in this category include: Jeff and Jane Anderson, and Nordic Exposure.
+The Pacific Northwest also has a lot of folks who came from the British Isles.
+Tunes from a Scottish manuscript dated 1875 are on The John Neilson Music Book.

 Texas/Oklahoma - The unique fiddle style developed in Texas and Oklahoma has become the predominant style of fiddling heard at fiddle contests in the West.
 Although it is sometimes referred to as "Contest" style fiddling, there are many other facets to Texas and Oklahoma fiddling, including cross-tuning, old time dance fiddling, and Western Swing.
 It is believed that this style originated among the cowboys on the early Western cattle trails to the railroad depots in the Midwest.
 Artists in this category include Benny Thomasson and Gary Lee Moore.

 Bluegrass - The Northwest hosts some bluegrass bands.
-Artists include: Twin Sisters, Williams & Bray, and The Fossils.
+Artists include: Twin Sisters and Williams & Bray.

 Cajun - Cajun music originated as a unique musical style among the French settlers who were evicted from Canada in the 18th century and settled in the bayou region of Louisiana.
 The music almost always is played for dancing.
 The style has spread throughout the country and there are now "Cajun" bands in most major cities.
 We have only one release in this genre so far: Louisana's own Marc Savoy with Dewey Balfa and D. L. Menard.